serag-ai/Multimodal-BC-Classifier/README.md

-# A multimodal deep learning model for the classification of breast cancer subtypes
+# A Multimodal Deep Learning Model for the Classification of Breast Cancer Subtypes

 ## 📝 Overview